Gravitational Pressure and the Accelerating Universe: The Gravitational Energy-Momentum and Pressure in the TEGR

 \section{The Gravitational Energy-Momentum and \\ Pressure in the TEGR}

+In this section we present a summary of the Teleparallel Equivalent of General Relativity (TEGR) \cite{Hehl1}-\cite{Aldrovandi-JG} and the definition of the gravitational stress-energy-momentum, as well as the total energy-momentum of gravitational and matter fields, which naturally arise from the field equation of the TEGR, when the latter is rewritten as a continuity equation \cite{ReviewTEGR-Maluf,Ref18}.

-In this section we present a brief summary of the Teleparallel Equivalent of General Relativity (TEGR) (for a recent review, see \cite{ReviewTEGR-Maluf}).
-In the TEGR the basic variables for the description of the gravitational field are \textit{tetrad fields}, $e^{a}\,_{\mu}$, \footnote{A set of tetrad fields is defined by four orthonormal, linearly independent vector fields in space-time, $\left\{e^{(0)}\,_{\mu}, e^{(1)}\,_{\mu}, e^{(2)}\,_{\mu}, e^{(3)}\,_{\mu}\right\}$, which, as we will see, establish the local reference frame of an observer who moves along a trajectory represented by a worldline $x^{\mu}(\tau)$, where $\tau$ is the proper time of the observer.
-The components $e^{(0)}\,_{\mu}$ and $e^{(i)}\,_{\mu}$ are timelike and spacelike vectors, respectively.} and the Lagrangian density is written in terms of a quadratic combination of the torsion tensor, $T_{a\mu\nu}$, which is related to the antisymmetric part of the Weitzenb\"ock connection $\Gamma^{\lambda}\,_{\mu\nu}= e^{a\lambda}\partial_{\mu}e_{a\nu}$.
-The Riemann curvature tensor corresponding to this connection vanishes identically and, thus, one has a space-time manifold with distant (or absolute) parallelism, \textit{i.e.}, with \textit{teleparallelism} (this means that it is possible to state that two vectors at distant points are said to be parallel if their components with respect to the (local) tetrads at the points considered are identical).
-The dynamics of the gravitational field in the realm of the TEGR is essentially the same as that of the usual metric theory.
-The equivalence of the TEGR with General Relativity is obtained by means of an identity that relates the scalar curvature $R(e^{a\mu})$, obtained out of the tetrad field, with a combination of quadratic terms in the torsion tensor \cite{Hehl1,Hehl2,Maluf4,Ref23} (see, also for details, the recent review \cite{ReviewTEGR-Maluf})
+In the TEGR the basic variables for the description of the gravitational field are \textit{tetrad fields}, $e^{a}\,_{\mu}$, and the Lagrangian density is written in terms of a quadratic combination of the torsion tensor, $T_{a\mu\nu}$, which is related to the antisymmetric part of the Weitzenb\"ock connection, $\Gamma^{\lambda}\,_{\mu\nu}= e^{a\lambda}\partial_{\mu}e_{a\nu}$.
+The Riemann curvature tensor corresponding to this connection identically vanishes and, thus, one has a space-time manifold with distant (or absolute) parallelism, \textit{i.e.}, with \textit{teleparallelism}.
+In the TEGR the Lagrangian density for the gravitational and matter fields is defined as (see Ref. \cite{ReviewTEGR-Maluf} and references therein)